Yevhen Neronovych: Biography

 Neronovych was born in Pyriatyn, in the Poltava Governorate of the Russian Empire.
 He studied in Saint Petersburg.
 In 1913 he was a chief editor of the Ukrainian student chronicles in Saint Petersburg.
-Neronovych at first was a member of the Ukrainian Social Democratic Labour Party (USDRP), later heading the left faction of the party which program was the creation of the independent Soviet Ukraine.
+Neronovych at first was a member of the Ukrainian Social Democratic Labour Party (USDRP), later heading the left faction of the party whose program was the creation of an independent Soviet Ukraine.
 In 1917-1918 he was member of the Central Rada and Mala Rada.
 On 2 November 1917 he was a speaker at the All-Ukrainian Military Congress that took place in Kiev from 2 to 8 November 1917.
 The members of the congress were taken by a complete surprise when they found out about the October Revolution.
-The next day after the session of the congress elapsed the local Bolshevik's faction raised a revolt in Kiev similar to that of Petrograd.
+The next day, after the session of the congress elapsed, the local Bolshevik faction raised a revolt in Kiev similar to that in Petrograd.

 In 1918 Neronovych joined the Bolsheviks.
 He was given a government portfolio in the Ministry of Military Affairs in March 1918 along with Yuriy Kotsiubynsky and Vladimir Antonov-Ovseyenko as a part of the Ministry triumvirate, an analog of the Russian in the Lenin's sovnarkom.
 By end of March he resigned for undeclared reasons.

-On 25 March 1918 he was executed by the Ukrainian military forces as the member of the Soviet government in the town of Velyki Sorochyntsi, near Poltava.
+On 25 March 1918 he was executed by Ukrainian military forces as a member of the Soviet government in the town of Velyki Sorochyntsi, near Poltava.

 Legacy

-Even though his contributions do not seem to be impressive he left a non-forgettable legacy behind him as several streets of different cities in Ukraine were renamed in his name after the Civil war period: Kiev, Kamyanets-Podilsky, Hadiach among the few.
-The city of Velyki Sorochyntsi, the birthplace of Nikolai Gogol, was called Neronovychi in 1925–1931.
+Several streets were renamed after Neronovych after the end of the Civil war in cities such as Kiev, Kamyanets-Podilsky and Hadiach.
+The town of Velyki Sorochyntsi, the birthplace of Nikolai Gogol, was called Neronovychi in 1925–1931.